lilalach/hmm-BRCO-telemetry/README.md

 ## Notes

-- Input data is referenced as `"path/to/your/data_clean_formodels.rds"` and should include movement and environmental covariate data.
+The code is tailored to our specific dataset and analysis goals.
+Adapting it to other species or data may require modification.
-- Preprocessing steps (e.g., regularizing tracks, summarizing dives) are described in the comments but are not part of this script.
+Comments within the script describe preprocessing assumptions and model fitting details.
-- This repository is meant to support the methods described in an accompanying manuscript.
+This repository is meant to support the methods described in an accompanying manuscript.